• Skip to primary navigation

 Fattoush Salad

-This easy to make, homemade Lebanese Fattoush Salad is made with simple healthy ingredients and a bright zesty dressing.
-Serve the salad as a side or as a light main course.
+This easy to make, Fattoush Salad recipe is made with simple healthy ingredients, homemade pita chips and a bright zesty dressing made with olive oil and lemon juice.

 You will find most recipes for Fattoush call for ground sumac.
 If you are not familiar with sumac, it is a spice that is made from the berries of a sumac bush.
 It has a tart peppery flavour that is difficult to substitute.

-It can be found in the spice section in Middle-Eastern markets, in well-stocked grocery stores or online.
+It can be found in the spice section in Middle-Eastern stores or markets, in well-stocked grocery stores or online.
 If you're unable to find it you can leave it out.

 Variations of Fattoush exist depending on the availability of fresh seasonal produce, so don't hesitate to use different salad greens and different varieties of tomato and cucumber.